What is Kuaishou?

 - Douyin and Kuaishou challenge for Chinese eCommerce

 Kuaishou is increasingly imposing its voice on the Chinese social landscape.
-It managed to achieve very positive results during last June’s 618 shopping festival, thanks to a masterfully managed and promoted the live event and a strategic partnership with JD.com.
+It managed to achieve very positive results during last June’s 618 shopping festival, thanks to a masterfully managed and promoted live event and a strategic partnership with JD.com.

 The method in which the e-commerce and live functions are integrated within the two platforms is very different: While Douyin is more focused on video sharing rather than live interaction than Kuaishou, on the other hand, it is much more limited in e-commerce than its rival.